 Staff employed on a temporary basis via agencies are only recruited through established sources who can provide assurance, via the procurement procedures referred to below, that they comply fully with the requirements of legislation relating to the rights and welfare of their candidates and employees.

-The Procurement team, led by the Director of Procurement, is responsible for managing the University's supply chains.
+Procurement & Commercial Services led by the Director of Procurement is responsible for managing the University's supply chains.

 Procurement spend covers a vast range of goods, services and works and therefore the risk of modern slavery and trafficking is something that is very prominent.
 The University’s assessment at this time is that the principal areas of the University’s procurement which carry increased risks of modern slavery and human trafficking are:

 It is vital therefore that the University works closely with suppliers in the above categories to understand and assess where items originate from and what conditions the supply chain responsible for these items, are working in.
-The University, and in particular the Procurement team, is committed to working with suppliers to further develop this knowledge and understanding and assist in improving conditions wherever possible.
-Early engagement with suppliers and supply chains on any project allows the Procurement team to understand what risks there may be in producing/delivering the requirement and, if necessary, mitigate and eliminate these risks through the competitive tender process.
+The University, and in particular Procurement & Commercial Services, is committed to working with suppliers to further develop this knowledge and understanding and assist in improving conditions wherever possible.
+Early engagement with suppliers and supply chains on any project allows the Procurement & Commercial Services to understand what risks there may be in producing/delivering the requirement and, if necessary, mitigate and eliminate these risks through the competitive tender process.

 The University is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 To ensure that this commitment is met in a consistent and appropriate manner the University ensures that modern slavery is addressed within our trading terms.